 Note: Peer-to-Peer (P2P) rooms do not support video recording.

 Notice: This setting in Console only controls the default behavior for video rooms created on-the-fly.
 Rooms created via the REST API will default to what is specified in your API request.
 See Record an API-created Group Room or Small Group Room for more information.

 Record an API-created Group Room or Small Group Room

 Group Video Rooms created via the REST API can specify whether to record or not in the initial HTTP POST request.
-When recording is enabled, participants in API-created small or standard size group rooms will produce up to three different recording files - one for each applicable audio, video, or data track.
+When recording is enabled, participants in API-created small or standard size group rooms will produce different recording files - one for each applicable audio or video track.

 To enable group room recording, add the

 RecordParticipantsOnConnect parameter to your API request.
 Here’s an example cURL script:

 curl -X POST https://video.twilio.com/v1/Rooms \ --data-urlencode "RecordParticipantsOnConnect=True" \ --data-urlencode "StatusCallback=http://www.mysite.com/twilio/video" \ --data-urlencode "Type=group" \ --data-urlencode "UniqueName=myVideoRoom" \ -u "ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX:your_auth_token"